Woodlands Patient Participation Group Constitution.

 It shall be the responsibility of the Chairperson to chair all meetings or a designated deputy in his/her absence.
 All meetings must be minuted and accessible to interested parties.

-The AGM shall take place in September each year, after the August break.
+The AGM shall take place in October each year.
 Giving time for all outstanding business to be cleared up.
 At least fourteen (14) days' notice must be given.

 All members are entitled to vote at the AGM.
 Voting shall be made by a show of hands.